Siege of Amasra: Process leading up to the siege

 After the Conquest of Istanbul, Mehmed the Conqueror's attention was directed to the establishment of Ottoman sovereignty on the Black Sea coasts.
 In fact, only Samsun, one of the important ports on the Black Sea coast of Anatolia, was under Ottoman rule.

 Three days after the conquest of Istanbul (June 1, 1453), Galata was taken from the Genoese, and free trade was granted in the Ottoman Empire through a mandate.
 In the summer of 1454, the Ottoman Navy, which went to Kefe, the center of the Genoese colonies in Crimea, besieged the city, together with the forces of the Crimean Khan Haji I Giray, and forced the Genoese to pay 3,000 gold annual tribute to the Ottoman Empire and 1,200 gold to the Crimean Khanate.
 In the same summer, the Ottoman Navy, which continued its forward campaign, blockaded Akkerman Port, where Moldavia opened to the Black Sea.
 Boğdan Bey, Peter III Aaron, whose trade was completely dependent on the Turkish Straits and dealing with the civil war in his country, submitted to the Ottomans and agreed, under duress, to send 2,000 gold of tribute to the Empire yearly on October 5, 1455.
 As a result, the Moldavians were allowed free trade in the Ottoman Empire.
-When the Empire of Trebizond accepted to became a tributary state of the Ottoman Empire in 1456, all the governments on the Black Sea coasts recognized Ottoman domination.
+When the Empire of Trebizond accepted to become a tributary state of the Ottoman Empire in 1456, all the governments on the Black Sea coasts recognized Ottoman domination.

 Amasra (Amastris), located on the Black Sea coast of Anatolia and in the region between Istanbul and Sinop, is located on a small peninsula.
 There were also a few villages in Amasra other than the castle and city under the rule of the Genoese.
-These village were taxed annually by the Ottoman treasury.
+These villages were taxed annually by the Ottoman treasury.

 In response to the Genoese who wanted Galata, which was right next to Istanbul, to remain as Genoese land, after the Conquest of Istanbul, as it was in the Byzantine period, Sultan Mehmed the Conqueror declared that Galata was his own property and that it was part of the Ottoman Empire, annexed not by force, but by the will of the people.
 Therefore, the Genoese started to display hostile attitudes towards the Ottomans.